A day trip in Dorset is the perfect way to spend a summer’s day!

 A National Trust site and home to scouting, red squirrels, and an abundance of wildlife, this island near Poole Harbour isn’t something to miss.
 Usually open from March – October, you can catch a boat to the island from Poole Quay or Sandbanks.
 Visit the outdoor centre for information about the wildlife you might spot during a self-guided walking trail.
 For more information, click here.

+One of the best things to do in Dorset is kayaking along the Jurassic coast.
 See this National Heritage site in its full glory, from Lulworth Cove to Durdle Door and more. (for more information, click here).

 If kayaking isn’t your thing, you could also go on a group trip, do a road trip independently, , or even do an ‘ale trail’!
 One of the best places to learn more about the Jurassic Coast, the UK’s first and only natural World Heritage site is the Charmouth Heritage Coast Centre, so make sure to fit this into your day too!

-A village well known for the historic castle, this is said to be one of the best places in the area to catch the sun coming up and going down.
+A village well known for the historic castle, this is said to be one of the best places in Dorset to catch the sun coming up and going down.
 The castle itself (another National Trust site) is also full of history and worth exploring, and make sure you grab afternoon tea in the village.
 Click here for more information about the castle.

 Located in Wareham, this rescue and rehabilitation centre for monkeys, chimpanzees, orangutans and gibbons is well worth visiting.
 We loved the orangutans in particular!
 See their website for more information and to find out more about the work they do here.

-Famous for the ponies and the area’s natural beauty, this is the perfect place to hire bikes and cycle or walk around and take in the fresh air.
+Famous for the ponies and the area’s natural beauty, this is the perfect place in Dorset to hire bikes and cycle or walk around and take in the fresh air.
 Find out more about things to do in the forest here.

 One of the most famous areas on the Jurassic Coast, head down early to avoid the crowds and take in the beauty of the cove and of Durdle Door.
 Later, head to the neighbouring area of Kimmeridge (which tends to be less busy!) and give rock pooling a go!